When Failure is Not an Option: The Evolution of Fail-Safe Actuators

-Fail-safe actuators are those devices that return to a home position if the electrical power or pneumatic pressure supplied to the actuator is lost.
-Such actuators are often used on crucial damper and valve applications that require protection from excessive temperatures, such as preventing coils from freezing or rooms from overheating.
-They are required on most steam valve applications.
+Fail-safe actuators, on the other hand, return to a safe, home position if the electrical power or pneumatic pressure supplied to the actuator is lost.
+Such actuators are often used on crucial damper and valve applications that require protection from excessive temperatures that could freeze coils, or overheat a room.

 When electric actuators began replacing pneumatics, however, they had no inherent fail-safe return.
-When power was lost, they were stuck in whatever position they happened to be in at the time.
 To remedy that, concepts from the old pneumatic spring technology were used to make spring-return fail-safe electric actuators.
-As an electric actuator drove a load, it also tensioned a spring.
+As an electric actuator drove a load, it also tensioned a mechanical spring.
 To maintain position, power had to be continuously supplied.
 When the electrical power failed, the spring would return the actuator to its home position.
 To make a fail-safe version of a particular standard electric actuator, however, the torque had to be essentially doubled to overcome the resistance of the spring in addition to the load.

 Capacitor-driven fail-safe models provide multiple advantages over spring-driven actuators:

-- Capacitor-driven actuators provide switch-selectable fail-safe direction, so that one model can easily be used for both CW and CCW fail-safe applications without flipping over the actuator and changing the shaft clamping mechanism.
+- Capacitor-driven actuators provide switch-selectable fail-safe and powered directions, so that one model can easily be used for both CW and CCW fail-safe applications without flipping over the actuator and changing the shaft clamping mechanism.
 Not only can a capacitor-driven fail-safe easily change directions, it might also be turned off if desired (such as for testing purposes).

-- Capacitor-driven actuators usually have a quick-release button or lever that allows easy manual positioning of the shaft, but spring-returns usually require a wrench to manually “wind” the shaft into position (if manual positioning is available at all).
+- The easier installation of capacitor-driven actuators is further enhanced by a quick-release button or lever that allows easy manual positioning of the shaft.
+Spring-returns, on the other hand, usually require a wrench to manually “wind” the shaft into position (if manual positioning is available at all).

-- Spring returns typically drive much faster during fail-safe mode, potentially damaging equipment, but capacitor-driven actuators provide consistent torque during fail-safe as well as powered modes.
+- Spring returns typically drive much faster and with excessive torque during fail-safe mode, potentially damaging equipment, but capacitor-driven actuators provide consistent torque during fail-safe as well as powered modes.